datacarpentry/openrefine-socialsci/_episodes/02-working-with-openrefine.md

 ## Different clustering algorithms

-The technical details of how the different clustering algorithm work can be found at the link below.
+The technical details of how the different clustering algorithms work can be found at the link below.

 [More on clustering](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth)